 Have Client Files

 Separate each client into their own individual file.
 This will allow you to easily see when they started doing business with you, what work you’ve done with them, and how your relationship is progressing.
-In addition, you will be able to save time by picking up just one file for the client and having everything you need to know about them in that folder.
+In addition, you will be able to save time by picking up just one file for the client.
+And you will have everything you need to know about them in that folder.
 Need to have invoices, etc. in another folder?
 Make copies and put everything related to that specific client in their folder.

 When you get served with a lawsuit, it can be shocking.
 But the best way to combat the stress is to know exactly where to find everything you need to battle your accuser.
 Store and make copies of all contracts in one place.
-Categorize the contacts by clients, employees, vendors, suppliers, etc.; organize the contracts in a way that makes sense for your business.
+Then categorize the contacts by clients, employees, vendors, suppliers, etc..
+Organize the contracts in a way that makes sense for your business.

 Maintain Accounting & Tax Records